-ut this Book and the Library ut NetIQ Corporation 5 7

-1 Und erstanding the LDAP Driver 9

-1.1 Driver Concepts 1.1.1 Synchronizing Data 1.1.2 Publication Methods 1.1.3 How the LDAP Driver Works Support for Standard Driver Features 1.2.1 Local and Remote Platforms 1.2.2 Entitlements 1.2.3 Password Synchronization 9 10 12 13

-2 Insta alling the Driver Files 15

-2.1 2.2 Installing the Driver Files Installing the Identity Manager Plug-Ins for Password Synchronization with Sun Java System Directory.
-2.2.1 How the Plug-In Works 2.2.2 Where to Find the Plug-In 2.2.3 Installing the Plug-In 15 16 16

-3 Preparing the LDAP Server

-3.1 3.2 Creating an LDAP User Object with Authentication Rights

-4 Crea ating a New Driver Object 21

-4.1 4.2 4.3 4.4 Creating the Driver Object in Designer 4.1.1 Importing the Current Driver Packages 4.1.2 Installing the Driver Packages 4.1.3 Configuring the Driver Object 4.1.4 Deploying the Driver Object 4.1.5 Starting the Driver Activating the Driver Adding Packages to an Existing Driver Viewing Permission Collection and Reconciliation Service Configuration Objects 21 26 28 28 29

-5 Upgrading an Existing Driver 31

-5.1 5.2 5.3 Supported Upgrade Paths 31
+About this Book and the Library About NetIQ Corporation 5 7 1 Understanding the LDAP Driver 9 Driver Concepts Synchronizing Data Publication Methods How the LDAP Driver Works Support for Standard Driver Features Local and Remote Platforms Entitlements Password Synchronization 9 .10 .12 .12 2 Installing the Driver Files 15 Installing the Driver Files.
+Installing the Identity Manager Plug-Ins for Password Synchronization with Sun Java System Directory.
+How the Plug-In Works.
+Where to Find the Plug-In Installing the Plug-In. .
+15 .
+16 .
+16 3 Preparing the LDAP Server 19 Creating an LDAP User Object with Authentication Rights 4 Creating a New Driver Object 21 Creating the Driver Object in Designer Importing the Current Driver Packages Installing the Driver Packages Configuring the Driver Object Deploying the Driver Object Starting the Driver Activating the Driver Adding Packages to an Existing Driver Viewing Permission Collection and Reconciliation Service Configuration Objects .
+21 .
+22 .
+26 .
+28 .
+28 .
+29 5 Upgrading an Existing Driver 31 Supported Upgrade Paths What's New?
+What's New in Version 4.0.1.0 What's New in Version 4.0.0.5 Upgrading the Driver Upgrading .
+31 .
+31 .
+31 .
+31 Installed Packages 32

-6 Syn chronizing Data 33

-6.1 Determining Which Objects Are Synchronized 33